zapier/zapier-gargoyle/docs/usage.rst

 .. code-block:: python

-	# if redirect_to starts with a /, we assume it's a url path
+	# If redirect_to starts with a /, we assume it's a url path
 	@switch_is_active('my switch name', redirect_to='/my/url/path')

-	# alternatively use the url mapper
+	# Alternatively use a name that will be passed to reverse()
 	@switch_is_active('my switch name', redirect_to='access_denied')

 ``gargoyle.is_active``